tommyfuu/MOSAIC/README.md

 conda env create -f env.yml
 ```

-After this, open `R` in command line, and then indivudally install the three packages MIDAS, FDboost, and mixOmics from the respective sites linked above.
+After this, open `R` in command line, and then indivudally install the three packages MIDASim, FDboost, and mixOmics from the respective sites linked above.

 ## 1. Data generation/collection